sebriverso/sebriverso.github.io/README.md

 Overall, we generally trained our models with a random subset of the data consisting of approximately 175,000 samples.
 The exceptions are mentioned below.

+The NN was used because of the complex relationships snow, precipitation, and other weather data might have with each other.
+NN are good at finding complex relationships and may be able to account for problems like the snow de-icer "holdover time limit" temperature.
+For the NN, two activation functions were considered for the body of the network: the hyperbolic tangent (tanh) function and the rectified linear unit (ReLU) function.
+The output layer used the softmax activation function.

 Gradient Boosted Trees create a more accurate model because it trains multiple trees.
 Each new tree corrects the errors made by the previous trees.
 This is a good choice for our use case because many of the flights have similar data - airlines repeat the same routes multiple times over the course of the year.
 However, some of these end up delayed and others don’t.
 The gradient-boosted trees have the potential to mitigate this problem by correcting for errors and capturing the subtleties.

 Random forest models train multiple trees at once.
 These trees are forced to pick from a random subset of features that diversifies them.
 Together, the trees create a forest that is collectively more stable and potentially more accurate than the rest of the trees.
 A major disadvantage of random forest models is that they take a long time to train.
 We trained our random forest model on a subset (~20%) of the training data.

-The NN was used because of the complex relationships snow, precipitation, and other weather data might have with each other.
-NN are good at finding complex relationships and may be able to account for problems like the snow de-icer "holdover time limit" temperature.
-For the NN, two activation functions were considered for the body of the network: the hyperbolic tangent (tanh) function and the rectified linear unit (ReLU) function.
-The output layer used the softmax activation function.

 For KNN, the model was limited to 50k data points to allow for efficient usage.
+The rationale behind using the KNN model is similar to Gradient Boosted Tree, as many of the flights have similar data.
+A KNN model could look for flights with similar feature values and use their outcome (delayed or not) to predict the outcome for the flight in question.

 ## Validation

 For the majority of our models hyperparameter tuning was done to find the best combination of model parameters that would produce the most accurate results.
 This was important because using the wrong combination of hyperparameters can lead to overfitting or underfitting of the model.
 By tuning these parameters, we ensured that our models were optimized for accuracy and performance, allowing us to accurately compare them.

-For the Gradient Boosted Trees we used the hyperparameter template suggested by the official keras documentation and this did not significantly improve performance.
-We decided not to pursue further hyper parameter tuning because the model took a long time to run and our other models were performing better.

-For the Random forest model  we decided not to pursue hyperparameter tuning with this model because the model took so long to run and our other models had better baseline performance.

 For the NN, after overfitting on our initial few trials early stopping was implemented to prevent overfitting, and dropout layers were added between all hidden layers with 20% dropout (also to prevent overfitting).
 The hyperparameters of the hidden layers and neurons were tuned using a grid search.
-Hidden layers were varied from 1 to 14 (we found in testing more hidden layers did not affect val accuracy), and neurons were tuned for values between 30 and 290.
+Hidden layers were varied from 1 to 14 (we found in testing that more hidden layers did not affect validation accuracy), and neurons were tuned for values between 30 and 290.
 All combinations of the number of neurons and hidden layers were tested, and the validation score was plotted to determine the optimal configuration.
+The most optimal hyperparameters were 6 hidden layers with 180 neurons per layer.

+For the Gradient Boosted Trees, we used the hyperparameter template suggested by the official keras documentation and this did not significantly improve performance.
+We decided not to pursue further hyperparameter tuning because the model took an excessively long time to run.

+For the Random forest model, we decided not to pursue hyperparameter tuning with this model because the model also took so long to run.

 For the KNN, the hyperparameter k was tuned for values between 1 and 20.
-The accuracy score was plotted against the values of k to determine the optimal k value.
+The accuracy score was plotted against the values of k to determine the most optimal k value of 5.

 ## Model Notebook